Dhghomon/easy_rust/README.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 You don't need to use a backtrace unless you really can't find where the problem is.
 But luckily you don't need to understand it all either.
 If you keep reading, you will eventually see line 13 where it says `playground` - that's where it talks about your code.
 Everything else is about what Rust is doing in other libraries to run your program.
 But these two lines show you that it looked at line 2 and line 3 of playground, which is a hint to check there.
+Here's that part again:

 ```text
   13: playground::two_is_two